CMSgov/bcda-static-site/production/user_guide.md

 * **How long do I have before my file is deleted?**

   You will need to download the data file within 24 hours of starting the request to a specific endpoint.

-* **Why is this data file so large?**

-  In the sandbox environment, we can only provide synthetic data up to an equivalent of 30,000 beneficiaries.
-Your ACO may be larger, in which case the production file will be larger and take longer to process.

-  Additionally, in the first iteration of BCDA in production, each request to a bulk data endpoint sends back seven years of historical data for your beneficiaries.
-In future iterations, we’ll add a way for you to limit the data to a specific date range.